Numbers 7:13

 His offering was one silver platter weighing a hundred and thirty shekels, and one silver bowl weighing seventy shekels, both according to the sanctuary shekel and filled with fine flour mixed with oil for a grain offering;

-The sanctuary shekel, "שֶׁקֶל הַקֹּדֶשׁ" (shekel ha-kodesh), was a specific standard used in the tabernacle.
-This standardization reflects God's order and precision in worship practices.
-It ensures that all offerings are equitable and acceptable, highlighting the importance of integrity and honesty in giving to God.
+The sanctuary shekel was a specific weight standard used in the tabernacle, ensuring that all offerings met a divine standard.
+This standardization reflects God's order and justice, ensuring that offerings were equitable and acceptable.
+It underscores the importance of integrity in worship and giving, as seen in the condemnation of dishonest scales in Proverbs 11:1.

 Persons / Places / Events